temujin9/mezovy/notes.md

 - The Towers are an infighting mess over Towersfall
   - Half are well aligned with the Tsarina, half sneering at them through prejudice or misinformation
+  - All are occupied with dispelling the Curse Land
   - Royal Wizards - Cannon Fodder - for, firmly aligned with Tsarina and PCs on this
   - Uhlinberg - Ditchdiggers - for, but reduced to beggars with rich purses, which they wish to protect from other guilds
   - Topolh - Snowballs - for, Rovenk is in their territory